charlesrollin/tiny_search_engine/README.md

 ### Appendix A: Merge Step & Concurrent Programming

 The Merge step implements the final step of the BSBI algorithm.
-The `Block Index Merger` uses k `Sequential Index Reader` to read from k sorted block index files and writes to the final index file with a `Sequential Index Writer`.
-Each `Reader` is a read queue with the `pop` and `peek` methods.
+The `BlockIndexMerger` uses `k` `SequentialIndexReader` to read from `k` sorted, block-index files and writes to the final index file with a `SequentialIndexWriter`.
+Each `Reader` is a read queue with `pop` and `peek` methods.
-At each "round", the `Block Index Merger` must retrieve the element with the smallest id from its readers.
-Hence the use of the `peek` method.
+At each "round", the `BlockIndexMerger` must retrieve the element with the smallest id from its readers.
+Hence the use of the `peek` method to identify the next queue to pop.

 However, the very notion of `peek` is contradictory with concurrent programming: why check the existence & value of an item if it is likely to be gone later?
 Hence Python's thread-safe queue does not implement a `peek` method.